xiangjunn/tp/docs/DeveloperGuide.md

 ### Common classes

+The **API** of this component is specified in [`Storage.java`](https://github.com/AY2122S1-CS2103T-W15-3/tp/tree/master/src/main/java/seedu/address/commons)

 Classes used by multiple components are in the `seedu.addressbook.commons` package.
+For example, the `Range` class, specified in [`Range.java`](https://github.com/AY2122S1-CS2103T-W15-3/tp/tree/master/src/main/java/seedu/address/commons/core/range/Range.java) encapsulates a range of indexes that are used by the `EDeleteCommand` and `CDeleteCommand` classes in logic.

 --------------------------------------------------------------------------------------------------------------------